-Mary Giovagnoli is the Director of the Immigration Policy Center.
+Mary Giovagnoli is a Fellow at the American Immigration Council.
+Previously, Mary served as Deputy Assistant Secretary for Immigration Policy at the department of homeland security under the Obama administration from 2015 to 2017, covering a wide portfolio of domestic and international migration issues with an emphasis on coordination of immigration policy across the Department.
+Prior to that, Mary was the Director of the Immigration Policy Center.
 Prior to IPC, Mary served as Senior Director of Policy for the National Immigration Forum and practiced law as an attorney with the Departments of Justice and Homeland Security—serving first as a trial attorney and associate general counsel with the INS, and, following the creation of DHS, as an associate chief counsel for United States Citizenship and Immigration Services.
 Mary specialized in asylum and refugee law, focusing on the impact of general immigration laws on asylees.
 In 2005, Mary became the senior advisor to the Director of Congressional Relations at USCIS.
 She was also awarded a Congressional Fellowship from USCIS to serve for a year in Senator Edward M. Kennedy’s office where she worked on comprehensive immigration reform and refugee issues.